Sometimes stated as "you get what you wish for, and what you didn't wish for, too."

 On a Christmas episode of Kenan & Kel, Kenan gets a job as a department store Santa to save up and buy himself a new mountain bike.
 When one boy asks for a gift for his sister and nothing for himself, Kenan is so moved that he instead uses the money to buy each sibling bikes of their own.
 At the end, the real Santa is shown placing the bike Kenan wanted under his tree.

 How I Met Your Mother: One episode has Ted and Marshall state that they have a few female (and one male) friends say that they were done with romance and try to focus on their careers, only to find that once they stopped trying they ended up immediately falling in love with great guys and ended up being Happily Married to them.
-This is in response to Robin having said the exact same thing right before she met Don, who she got into a serious relationship with.
+This is in response to Robin having said the exact same thing right before she met Don, who she got into [[a serious relationship with.
 However, the man she eventually marries is someone she has already met.

 Then there's the story of the man who accompanies a dog to heaven, only to be told that he can only enter the gates if he leaves the dog behind.
 He refuses to abandon his companion and turns his back on heaven... and then is informed that it was a Secret Test of Character and his compassion has earned him and the dog entry to paradise.note The Twilight Zone used this plot for the episode "The Hunt".
 Though in The Twilight Zone, it was secretly Hell, trying to trick people, and dogs can tell the difference, which is why it refused to go.
 So get a dog, or you'll go to Hell!

-It originated in the Mahabharata, which offered Yudhishtra the choice of entrance into Heaven or Hell.
+Older Than Feudalism: The Mahabharata offered Yudhishtra the choice of entrance into Heaven or Hell.
 Heaven had all his mortal enemies, and Hell all his friends.
-So this trope is Older Than Feudalism.

 King Solomon is an interesting take on this trope.
 God offered him a gift of whatever he wanted, such as riches or lovers or what have you.
 Solomon, terrified that he's going to screw up while he's on the throne, asks God for wisdom instead.
 By choosing wisdom' he shows that he already possesses that quality, because with wisdom all the other offered things can be obtained, however none of the other things can impart wisdom itself.
 God is so impressed that he gives him all the things he didn't ask for, reasoning that a man whose first concern was to rule well, rather than to surround himself with riches, was the sort of man who deserved riches.